openEDI/oedisi-hif-identification/README.md

 The user can select the HIF data from a few locations for the classification.
 The algorithm first processes the data and apply piecewise linear approximation to the voltage-current trajectory.
 Following that, the simplified function features are collected as inputs and SVM is utilized for the HIF identification.

+// When SVM is used for the HIF identification task,
+// the learning output y is the fault location label (e.g., bus number),
+// and we propose utilizing the features from the approximation functions as the input x.
+// Specifically, for the piecewise linear approximation,
+// the SVM input can be constructed as:

+// Define SVM input for piecewise linear approximation let x_mathcalL = [s1, s2, s3]; // x_mathcalL consists of slope rates for all segments in the piecewise linear function.